 Social Justice Ireland’s annual Socio-Economic Review is entitled Social Justice Matters.
 This book is about charting a course to a better Ireland.
-At the foundation of that is how we raise taxes and how much tax we raise.
+At the foundation of that is the model of development we follow.

 Social Justice Ireland's recent book entitled Basic Income: Radical Utopia or Practical Solution? has received an award for original work in Irish Fiscal Policy from Ireland's Foundation for Fiscal Studies, Fiscal.ie.

 Ireland’s National Minimum Wage does not allow people to live what is considered a minimum socially acceptable standard of living in Ireland, and the planned increase in 2018 will not do much to change that.
 The high proportion of workers earning below the Living Wage is the focus of Issue 5 of the Employment Monitor.

 This report is the fifth issue of Social Justice Ireland’s Employment Monitor; a quarterly output examining Ireland’s employment situation, including employment and unemployment numbers, significant labour market trends, and other aspects of the macro-economy.
 In this issue, the Employment Monitor focuses on low-paid employment.